docker/docs/engine/context/aci-integration.md

 ### DNS label name

 In addition to exposing ports on a random IP address, you can specify a DNS label name to expose your application on an FQDN of the form: `<NAME>.region.azurecontainer.io`.
-This name can be set with the `--domain` flag when performing a `docker run` or using the `domain` field in the Compose file when performing a `docker compose up`.
+You can set this name with the `--domain` flag when performing a `docker run`, or by using the `domain` field in the Compose file when performing a `docker compose up`.

 > **Note:**
 >
-> The domain of a Compose application can only be set once, if you specify
+> The domain of a Compose application can only be set once, if you specify the
 > `domain` for several services, the value must be identical.

 ## Using Azure file share as volumes in ACI containers